josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/README.md

 The issue here is more specific.

-Some people are now working inside systems where AI, defence technology, finance, law, reputation, public pressure, and international crisis are all interacting at once.
+Some people are working inside systems where AI, defence technology, finance, law, reputation, public pressure, and international crisis are interacting at once.

 These systems can process enormous amounts of information, but they do not necessarily help people become clearer, calmer, more embodied, more ethical, or more capable of recognising the human beings affected by their decisions.